This is my mega-post about MLM Success.

 Show them the ropes, do three-way calls with them, form new friendships, and help them whenever possible.
 These are people who will build a business and will be responsible for most of your growth.

 Never do more for someone else than they are willing to do for themselves.
 Don’t try to drag people across the finish line.
+It’s better to run with one than drag twenty.

 # 10: Find & Develop Leaders